jadeblaquiere/btcrpcclient/examples/btcdwebsockets/README.md

 btcd Websockets Example
 =======================

-This example shows how to use the btcrpcclient package to connect to a btcd RPC server using TLS-secured websockets, register for block connected and block disconnected notifications, and get the current block count.
+This example shows how to use the cttrpcclient package to connect to a btcd RPC server using TLS-secured websockets, register for block connected and block disconnected notifications, and get the current block count.